 The Governance and Risk Committee is the committee responsible for reviewing related party transactions.
-Should a circumstance occur in which a committee member where to cease to qualify as independent, cease to be in office or hold an interest with regard to the approval of a transaction reviewed by the committee, the committee member in question shall be replaced with an independent Director
+Should a circumstance occur in which a committee member were to cease to qualify as independent, cease to be in office or hold an interest with regard to the approval of a transaction reviewed by the committee, the committee member in question shall be replaced with an independent Director designated by the Board of Directors.
+The Managing Director submits to the committee a report detailing any proposed transactions with related parties and the committee participates in the negotiations and information gathering and makes a recommendation to the Board for approval or otherwise depending on their opinion as to the Bank's interest in executing the transaction and about the transaction's suitability and substantive fairness of the transaction's terms.

-During the year, no related party transactions arose other than remuneration and loans transacted for key management personnel as
+During the year, no related party transactions arose other than remuneration and loans transacted for key management personnel as disclosed in Note 30 of the financial statements.